Bosch Season 7 : Release Date, Cast, Plot And What is exciting for fans?

 The plot of the Season 7

-We can anticipate what’s going to happen in Season 7 or precisely what we shall see inside?
-From the series, we’ll understand that the cops get more engaged with the drug dealing business and their attempts and investigation beneath Bosh and John.
+We can anticipate what’s going to happen in Season 7 or exactly what we shall see inside?
+From the series, we’ll understand that the cops get more engaged with the drug dealing business and their attempts and analysis beneath Bosh and John.
 We may also observe the actual story behind Arvil’s departure.